tfrere/research-article-template/app/scripts/latex-importer/README.md

-# LaTeX to MDX Toolkit
+# LaTeX Importer

-Complete LaTeX to MDX (Markdown + JSX) conversion optimized for Astro with advanced support for references, interactive equations, and components.
+Complete LaTeX to MDX (Markdown + JSX) importer optimized for Astro with advanced support for references, interactive equations, and components.

 ## 🚀 Quick Start